ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel-2/redeployment.md

    (There are few more details we'll fill in later.)

-For orientation, after a few redeployments, your server-side directory structure might look something like this...
+For orientation, after a few redeployments, your serverside directory structure might look something like this...

 ```bash
 /srv/www/laravel/